magusidris/s3-optimizer/README.md

 Automagitically optimize your images on S3 with the magic of imagekit.io.

-Optim is a super-simple [S3](https://aws.amazon.com/s3 "Run code without thinking about servers or clusters"), and runs everything it can through [imagekit.io](https://imagekit.io "Streamline how you work with images and videos").
+Optimize a simple [S3](https://aws.amazon.com/s3 "Run code without thinking about servers or clusters"), and runs everything it can through [imagekit.io](https://imagekit.io "Streamline how you work with images and videos").

 ## Setup